randym/apic/README.md

 ### Controller Parameters

 APIc needs to know about the parameters your PUT, PATCH and UPDATE requests require.
 To make this as simple and painless as possible, APIc exposes a DSL to your controllers so you can specify what you need.
-APIc knows what type of routes are available and will automatically add in the _method parameter and value for PATCH, and DELETE requests.
+APIc knows what type of routes are available and will automatically add in the _method parameter and value for PATCH and DELETE requests.

 ```
-class MyController << ActionController.base
+class TestController << ActionController.base

   apic_action_params create: [:name, :acceptance]